 - Hidden layer.
 A hidden layer is, technically, any layer that is not an input or output layer.
 Thus, any network with three or more layers will contain at least one hidden layer.
 Note that hidden layers are generally nonlinear (although there may be instances of deep networks with many layers that impose a layer of linear transformations for specific purposes).
 All hidden layers are made up of interior nodes. - Features. (also known as inputs or independent variables).
 The discipline of machine learning uses terminology that is common in computational science.
-In neural networks, sometimes the vector of independent variables are frequently called features to indicate their role as the descriptors that allow one to predict the outcome of a complex function (N.B., here "complex" indicates degrees of freedom, not the presence of imaginary components).
-As an example, observations of N temperatures, T_i , of a resistor at discrete times, t_i , would generate N pairs of the form (t_i, T_i) .
-The N values of t_i form the features for the data set.
+In neural networks, sometimes the vector of in-dependent variables are frequently called features to indicate their role as the descriptors that allow one to predict the outcome of a complex function (N.B., here "complex" indicates degrees of freedom, not the presence of imaginary components).
+As an example, observations of N temperatures, $T_i$ , of a resistor at discrete times, $t_i$ , would generate N pairs of the form $(t_i, T_i)$ .
+The N values of $t_i$ form the features for the data set.
 In machine learning, the feature sets can often become quite large.
 The fact that neural networks (coupled with appropriate optimization and weight-adjustment algorithms) are able to generate optimized fits to data sets with such large numbers of features is one of the primary motivations for using them. - Target. (also known as outputs or dependent variables).
 The collection of dependent variables.
 Often the target is a scalar value that is specified by a real number associated with a specific vector of the independent variables.
-As an example, observations of N temperatures, T_i , of a resistor at discrete times, t_i , would generate N pairs of the form (t_i, T_i) .
-The values T_i form the target values for the single independent variable (feature) t_i .
+As an example, observations of N temperatures, $T_i$ , of a resistor at discrete times, $t_i$ , would generate N pairs of the form $(t_i, T_i)$ .
+The values $T_i$ form the target values for the single independent variable (feature) $t_i$ .
 In principle, one may have targets that are specified by a vector or tensor (matrix) output.
-By convention, the target values predicted by a neural network is indicated by typesetting a circumflex (hat) over the output variable to indicate that the resulting function is an estimator. - Activation function (or basis function).
-Each node in a neural network represents an operator that transforms the input.
-By convention, these operators are called activation functions.
-The technical difference between an operator and a function is not likely to cause confusion, so we will tend to stay with the convention.
-This function may be linear, or nonlinear.
-Because compositions of linear functions map back to a (new) linear function, an essential feature in modern neural networks with one or more hidden layers is that the activation functions are nonlinear.
-It is not an overstatement to say that the use of such nonlinear activation functions is one of the reasons that FNNs have become useful for function approximation.
-While the term activation function is a popular one, in some applications it may be better to think of these functions as being basis functions, from which new functions can be derived by rescaling, shifting, and linearly combining the basis functions.
+By convention, the target values predicted by a neural network is indicated by typesetting a circumflex (hat) over the output variable to indicate that the resulting function is an estimator.